Jumbo To Launch 'Respeggt'-Certified Eggs In March

 Olaf de Boer, commercial director at Jumbo, said, "Animal welfare is high on the agenda at Jumbo and we are constantly looking for ways to improve it further.
 Many people don't know that so many roosters are killed in the egg chain."

 The gender-testing technology, developed by HatchTech, interrupts the hatching process of eggs that will yield roosters.
+These eggs are then diverted for animal feed.

 Co'tje Admiraal, general director of de Dierenbescherming, said, "Dierenbescherming [The Dutch Society for the Protection of Animals] has always found it very painful that roosters are killed immediately when they are born.